It’s 10:33 am & We’re Always Open.

 Homes with hydronic baseboards or radiant heat

-Strong option if you want to keep the existing system type
+A strong option if you want to keep the existing system type and value that radiant style of heat.

-Common “best of both” option Dual-fuel setups may be a great solution
+Common “best of both” option Dual‑fuel or hybrid setups

-In some homes, a heat pump handles most of the year while another heat source supports extreme cold.
-An on-site assessment determines what makes sense.
+In some homes, a heat pump handles most heating and cooling while a boiler or furnace supports extreme cold.
+An on‑site assessment helps decide whether a hybrid approach makes sense.

 Incentives are not guaranteed and can change based on program funding, eligibility rules, and installation dates.
-For a real answer, we recommend a load calculation plus an incentive check at the time of your estimate.
+For a real answer, we recommend a load calculation plus a rebate and tax‑credit check at the time of your estimate.

 Claim Your Coupon!